dortania/OpenCore-Legacy-Patcher/README.md

 A python script for building and booting OpenCore on legacy Macs, see [Supported SMBIOS](#supported-smbios) on whether your model is supported.

-# DO NOT USE, RISKS OF BRICKING YOUR MAC

-Currently this patcher implementation can apply a firmware update that breaks your machine.
-To avoid this, we highly recommend users do not use this patcher until we've resolved this.

-### Ivy Bridge and Haswell Notes

-Currently in Big Sur 11.0.1 and 11.1, there are partial firmware brickings happening during the install stage.
-The exact issue depends on the CPU model generation:

-* **Ivy Bridge**:
-  * Simply power cycling the machine will resolve this issue
-    * Laptops will need to unplug the battery for a bit
-  * To avoid this issue outright, simply shutdown the machine after Big Sur has installed macOS instread of having the installer auto reboot

-* **Haswell**:
-  * Power cycling *may* work however some iMac14,x users have reported needing a firmware reflash
-    * Patcher currently has removed support for these machines till macOS 11.2's release to avoid any unnecessary headaches for users

 ## Supported SMBIOS

 Any hardware supporting SSE4.1 CPU and 64-Bit firmware work on this patcher.
 To check your hardware model, run the below command on the applicable machine: